Capt. Arthur V. Burholt

 On January 13th, the POWs were transferred to the Brazil Maru.
 For the first time, the POWs found they had room and mats to sleep on.
 The POWs also were issued lifejackets.
 On January 15th, the ship sailed for Japan.

 According to another POW, Pfc.
 Roland Stickney, who was on the ship, sometime after the ship sailed for Japan, Arthur was taken to the back of the hold by other officers and left to die.
-Stickney had a great deal of contempt for these officers.
-While Arthur lay on the floor of the hold, other POWs stripped him of his clothing.
+Stickney had a great deal of contempt for these officers, because while Arthur laid on the floor of the hold, they stripped him of his clothing.
 When he was found by Stickney a few days later, he was naked and near death.
 Capt.
 Arthur V. Burholt died of his wounds in the hold of the ship.
 He was 36 years old.
 After he died, his body was thrown into the sea.

 On February 23, 1945, Virginia